Orange-OpenSource/Orange-Boosted-Bootstrap/CONTRIBUTING.md

 - `docs` - Issues for improving or updating our documentation.
 - `examples` - Issues involving the example templates included in our docs.
 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
 New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).
-- `grunt` - Issues with our included JavaScript-based Gruntfile, which is used to run all our tests, concatenate and compile source files, and more.
+- `grunt` - Issues with our build system, which is used to run all our tests, concatenate and compile source files, and more.
 - `help wanted` - Issues we need or would love help from the community to resolve.
 - `js` - Issues stemming from our compiled or source JavaScript files.
 - `meta` - Issues with the project itself or our GitHub repository.